lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 # LLM Examples

-Obviously the main example of an LLM is ChatGPT, so we'll start there, but there is a huge amount of work in the open source community to create open-source models that are comparible to ChatGPT.
+Obviously the main example of an LLM is ChatGPT, so we'll start there, but there is a huge amount of work in the open source community to create open-source models that are comparable to ChatGPT.

 ## ChatGPT